Domi’s OT goals lifts Blue Jackets over Red Wings in finale

 Jakub Vrana, acquired from Washington at the trade deadline, got his eighth goal in 11 games with his new team.
 Dennis DeKeyser, Sam Gagner and Valtteri Filppula also scored for the Red Wings.
 Calvin Pickard had 31 saves.

-Scoring in the yo-yo game began when a long shot by Dennis Cholowski was redirected by Vrana 6:40 into the game.
+Scoring in the back-and-forth affair began when a long shot by Dennis Cholowski was redirected by Vrana 6:40 into the game.
 Columbus tied it when Atkinson tapped in a doorstep pass from Patrik Laine at the 10:16 mark.

 In the second, DeKeyser's slap shot from the right circle shot beat Kivlenieks, but Bjorkstrand answered for the Blue Jackets with a shot over Pickard's shoulder.